srowley/ggity/README.md

     |> Plot.new(%{x: :wt, y: :mpg})
     |> Plot.geom_point(%{shape: :cyl})
     |> Plot.labs(title: "Shape Aesthetic", shape: "Cylinders")
-    |> Plot.plot(
+    |> Plot.plot()
 ```

 ![](./examples/geom_point_shape_mapping.svg)

-Legends are currently only supported for discrete scales, without customizations for labelling (yet).
+Legends are currently only supported for discrete scales, without format customizations for labelling (yet).
 Custom axis and tick labels are also pending.

 Aesthetics can be set to fixed values without specifying a mapping: